 I. PRE-EMPLOYMENT QUALIFICATIONS.
-Hiring of persons who will be required to drive as a function of his/her job duties will be in the sole discretion of the appointing authority.
+Hiring of persons who will be required to drive as a function of his/her job duties will be in the sole discretion of Perry County.
 An applicant may be denied employment on the basis of an unsatisfactory driving record.
 At the direction of the appointing authority, denial of employment may be made without regard to the number of points or violations, whether they occurred within the past thirty-six (36) months or whether they occurred within the State of Ohio.

-- A. Employees or applicants for employment may be considered qualified to drive when the following are met to the satisfaction of the appointing authority: - 1.
+- A. Employees or applicants for employment may be considered qualified to drive when the following are met to the satisfaction of Perry County: - 1.
 A review of the Employee's Motor Vehicle Record (MVR); - 2.
-Proof of insurance or compliance with the State of Ohio's Financial Responsibility Laws. - 3.
+A review of the Employee's MVR and a recommendation by Perry County's insurance carrier ("Insurer") - 3.
+Proof of insurance or compliance with the State of Ohio's Financial Responsibility Laws. - 4.
 Employees whose position requires a commercial driver's license (CDL) will follow the driving policy specific to their department and position.
-In the event of a conflict, the department-specific policy controls, but only if the department-specific policy meets or exceeds the provisions of this policy. - B. Employees, as defined above, who, in the sole discretion of the appointing authority, have an MVR record that demonstrates poor driving habits shall not drive any vehicle on behalf of Perry County without receiving additional training and/or intervention and/or discipline and/or until otherwise exhibiting to the appointing authority's satisfaction that there has been substantial improvement in driving abilities, performance and skills.
-Perry County's Insurer may exclude coverage for any driver or drivers on a temporary or permanent basis. - H. ACTIVE EMPLOYMENT QUALIFICATIONS.
-Each department shall maintain an Eligible Drivers List containing the names of all employees eligible under this policy and authorized to drive a vehicle.
-Motor vehicle records of drivers will be submitted annually for review and approval by the appointing authority. - A. Upon evaluation by the appointing authority of an Employee's MVR, drivers may have their driving eligibility temporarily or permanently revoked and/or be required to participate in driving or alcohol/controlled substance intervention programs.
+In the event of a conflict, the department-specific policy controls, but only if the department-specific policy meets or exceeds the provisions of this policy. - B. Employees, as defined above, who, in the sole discretion of Perry County, have an MVR record that demonstrates poor driving habits shall not drive any Vehicle on behalf of Perry County without receiving additional training and/or intervention and/or discipline and/or until otherwise exhibiting to the appointing authority's satisfaction that there has been substantial improvement in driving abilities, performance and skills Perry County's Insurer may exclude coverage for any driver or drivers on a temporary or permanent basis. - II.
+ACTIVE EMPLOYMENT QUALIFICATIONS.
+Perry County's insurance office shall maintain an Eligible Drivers List containing the names of all employees eligible under this policy and authorized to drive a Vehicle.
+Motor vehicle records of drivers will be submitted annually for review and approval by Perry County's Insurer.
+Upon completion of such review, Insurer will forward to the employer recommendations regarding continuation of eligibility restrictions, etc. - A. Upon evaluation by Perry County of an Employee's MVR and a recommendation by Perry County's Insurer, drivers may have their driving eligibility temporarily or permanently revoked and/or be required to participate in driving or alcohol/controlled substance intervention programs.
 Any conviction of one or more of the ten violations below appearing on an Employee's MVR during the prior 36 months may result in such action: - 1.
 Driving under the influence of alcohol or drugs, - 2.
 Leaving the scene of an accident. - 3.
-Vehicular homicide or manslaughter. - 4.
+Vehicular homicides or manslaughter. - 4.
 Driving during a period of suspension or revocation. - 5.
-Reckless operation or other intentional and dangerous use of a motor vehicle - 6.
+Reckless operation or other intentional and dangerous use of a motor vehicle. - 6.
 Attempting to elude or flee a law enforcement officer after a traffic violation. - 7.
 Road rage Statute Violations. - 8.
 Falling asleep while driving. - 9.
-Use of a motor vehicle in the commission of a crime.

-10. Non-Compliance with Ohio Financial Responsibility Law.
+Use of a motor vehicle in the commission of a crime. - 10.
+Non-Compliance with Ohio Financial Responsibility Law.

-An arrest or conviction for one or more of the above violations on or off county time must be reported within 24 hours of arrest/conviction to the Employee's immediate supervisor.
+An arrest or conviction for one or more of the above violations on or off county time must be reported within 24 hours of arrest/conviction to the employee's immediate supervisor.